 During exercise maintain adequate intake of electrolytes

-If we are going to a workout session that is short and sweet it is enough to drink enough water during our exercise routine in the amounts provided previously.
-However, if we wish to exceed the hour limit than perhaps considering an isotonic drink which contains equal concentrations of salt and sugar may be a wise consideration as they are both digested rapidly and provide fuel for storage.
-Equally, electrolyte drinks that which contain 60 to 80 grams carbohydrates with 400 to 1000 milligrams sodium per liter and a possibility to include minerals such as potassium, magnesium and calcium are ideal for replacing electrolytes lost through sweat.
+If we are going to a workout session that is short and sweet.
+It is sufficient to drink enough water during our exercise routine in the amounts stated previously.
+However, if we wish to exceed the hour limit.
+Then consider an isotonic drink which contains equal concentrations of salt and sugar may be a wise option.
+Salt and sugar are digested rapidly providing fuel for our bodies.
+Equally, electrolyte drinks that which contain 60 to 80 grams carbohydrates with 400 to 1000 milligrams sodium per litre.
+These present a possibility to include minerals such as potassium, magnesium and calcium.
+These are ideal for replacing electrolytes lost through sweat.

 After the work out select protein as the preferred option.

-Incorporating protein after our work outs we have found out is very beneficial effects to our muscle growth thus strength additionally if protein intake is spread over the day it stimulates our muscles for more exercise the following day so really a very sensible option to adopt.
+Incorporating protein after our work outs we have found out has very beneficial effects to our muscle growth thus strength.
+This stimulates our muscles allowing for more exercise to be done the following day.
+This is a very sensible option to adopt.